Frequently Asked Questions

 What should I wear to my first BJJ class?

-For your first class, wear comfortable athletic clothing like a t-shirt and gym shorts without pockets, zippers, or any metal parts.
-If you are attending a Gi class, we will provide you with a loaner Gi free of charge.
+For your first class, wear comfortable athletic clothing like a T-shirt and gym shorts without pockets, zippers, or any metal parts.
+If you’re attending a gi class, we can provide a loaner gi at no cost.

 What are the hygiene expectations in BJJ?

 Hygiene is very important in BJJ to keep everyone safe and comfortable.
-Make sure to shower before class, keep your fingernails and toenails trimmed short, and wash your gi (or training clothes) after each class.
-Avoid wearing heavy perfumes or colognes.
-Since BJJ is a close-contact sport, good hygiene is essential to prevent the spread of skin infections and ensure a respectful training environment.
-Additionally, check your skin for any cuts or abrasions and cover them with a bandage if necessary.
+Shower before class, keep fingernails and toenails trimmed short, and wash your gi (or training clothes) after each class.
+Avoid heavy perfumes or colognes.
+Since BJJ is a close-contact sport, good hygiene helps prevent the spread of skin infections.
+If you have any cuts or abrasions, cover them with a bandage.

 Do I need any prior experience or fitness level to start BJJ?